factory24/developer-onboarding/README.md

 We are continually seeking out developers for our mentorship, internship, learners and professional programs.
 You're a perfect fit for our organization if you:

- - Metrics: engagement level on your community chat group(s), number of followers on social media, member interests in particular topics or languages, interest in certain products or technology etc
+ - Enjoy high engagement level in our community chat group(s), interact with followers on social media, member interests in particular topics or languages, interest in certain products or technology etc

  - Build Leaders: in roles such as team leads, group leads, admins, ambassadors or higher roles such as developer advocates, developer community managers etc